WaleeTheRobot/trust-me-bro/README.md

 - Guesses with confidence
 - Lags just enough to feel real
-- Uses EMA, ATR, Trend Line, Levels and a sprinkle of hope
+- Uses some secret sauce and a sprinkle of hope
 - Repaints, but like… for good reasons

 ## Reviews